September 24, 2017

 As I pondered our newfound future and what God might have in store for us I was reminded when Christ rebuked his disciples after they wondered aloud ‘who is the greatest in the kingdom of God’.
 His answer was stark, “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven.
 And whoever welcomes one such child in my name welcomes me.”

-Downs Syndrome children and ultimately adults, like no other, have as their nature a perpetually child-like innocence in which they approach the throne of God with submission, belief and faith…simply because He asks for it.
+Children and adults with Down Syndrome, like no other, have as their nature a perpetually child-like innocence in which they approach the throne of God with submission, belief and faith…simply because He asks for it.
 In that, they teach us all in ways that render a theological treatise on practical virtues as mere sophistry in comparison.

 And in that realization, as we cradle our now one-week-old, beautiful daughter, we may after all come to conclude what is surely the answer to that earnest “Why?”
 Our mission, our ministry now must be to give our all in raising this precious creation of God that she might be a better angel to which we may look as one among so many of her kind that point us to Him and to His infinite wisdom, love and glory.